magentabusiness/magentabusiness.github.io/_includes/templates/edge/rule-engine/rule-chain-templates.md

 {% assign verifyRuleChainPE = '
     ===
         image: https://img.thingsboard.io/pe/edge/rule-engine/verify-rule-chain-template-step-1.webp,
-        title: Sign in to your <b>ThingsBoard Edge PE</b> instance and go to the <b>Rule chains</b> section.
+        title: Sign in to your <b>IoT Hub Edge PE</b> instance and go to the <b>Rule chains</b> section.
 To view the Rule chain configuration, click on the rule chain.
     ===
         image: https://img.thingsboard.io/pe/edge/rule-engine/verify-rule-chain-template-step-2.webp,
         title: Verify that all settings and configurations are accurately reflected.